ywx-hub/ALWA/README.md

 b. delete folders: mmdet and configs in mmdetection

-c.copy the folders:mmdet and  configs to mmdetection
+c.copy the folders:mmdet and  configs in this repo to mmdetection

 d.Prepare COCO or VOC dataset